-This year’s theme is “Sexual Pleasure in Times of COVID-19.”
+Previous themes included “Sexual Pleasure in Times of COVID-19.”
 Pretty on point if you ask us.
-2020 has been long, and the pandemic is stressful.
+2020 was long, and the pandemic is still stressful.
 But as the declaration tells us, sexual health is important all the time, and pleasure is an important part of the human experience.

 The WAS notes that “life must go on and that sexuality is an inseparable and essential part of human beings.”

 Sex and pleasure is also good for us, and there are many benefits to orgasms, sex and masturbation.
 We’ll get to that in a minute, but first, what is sexual health anyways?

 What Is Sexual Health?

 You can think of sexual health a bit like a pyramid.
 If you’re familiar with Maslow’s Pyramid of Basic Needs, it’s a bit like that.
 On the bottom of the pyramid you can find the real foundations of health, like shelter and food.
 Once those needs are filled, you move up to the next section of the triangle, which includes security, friendship, and creativity.

 If you were to create a pyramid of sexual health, it wouldn’t include food, but consent and safety would be a great foundational piece.
 Consensual sex is the foundation on which sexual health rests, and even in partnerships and couples, it requires communication.
 Understanding what your partner wants and needs is key to making them comfortable during intimacy.